anand-s-murali/cses/graph/sols.md

 Our solution will count the number of roads and create the roads simultaneously.
 Let `k = 0` denote the number of roads we will need.
 Following the example above, we will count the number of connected components in our graph by performing (B/D)FS from each unvisited city, incrementing `k` each time we call our (B/D)FS.
 By the end of our algorithm, the number of roads we will need is `k-1`.
 To find the necessary roads, we need to keep track of just one city from one of the components.
-We denote this city as the `head`.
+We denote this city as the `head` city.
 Whenever we perform (B/D)FS from a new city *i*, we will create the road (head, i), save it to a string, and then set `head = i`.

 ### Code